Occupation Athlete, Office Worker

 She has been given the International Competition Excellence Award by the Ministry of Education, Culture, Sports, Science and Technology in Japan. (sports-biz.co.jp, 16 Apr 2016)

-Famous relatives Her father Nobusuke Miyawaki represented Japan in fencing at the 2013 Veterans World Championships in Verna, Bulgaria. (fencing-jpn.jp, 14 Oct 2013; asahi.com, 05 Oct 2013)
+Famous relatives Her father Nobusuke Miyawaki represented Japan in fencing at the 2013 Veterans World Championships in Varna, Bulgaria. (fencing-jpn.jp, 14 Oct 2013; asahi.com, 05 Oct 2013)

 Other information OTHER ACTIVITIES

-In 2019 she began serving as a member of the Athletes' Committee of the Japanese Fencing Federation.
-She is due to finish her term in 2021. (fencing-jpn.jp, 05 Dec 2018)
+In 2019 she began serving as a member of the Athletes' Committee of the Japanese Fencing Federation on a two-year term. (fencing-jpn.jp, 05 Dec 2018)

 Compare two fencers head-to-head to see how they stack up against each other.